What is the Double Bounce Rule in Pickleball

 Yes, you can.

-If the ball bounces twice in pickleball, the first bounce counts as a serve, and the second bounce counts as a return shot.
+If the ball bounces twice in pickleball, the first bounce counts as a serve, and the second as a return shot.
 The bounce must occur on both sides of the court, hence naming it the Double Bounce Rule.

 Can you hit the ball twice on your side in pickleball?